coldfix/madseq/README.rst

     str type: match only elements with the specified type str name: match only elements with the specified name

+    bool use_at: use manually entered AT values, default is True

     float density: slice element with the specified number of slices per meter int slice: slice element using a fixed count, default=1

     bool makethin: whether to convert the slices to MULTIPOLE

     bool template: whether to put a template for the element in front